hkandrewlee/hkandrewlee.github.io/content.md

 ### writing

-A selection of the philosophical writing I have done in the past.
+A selection of the philosophical writing I have done in the past, mostly during my MA at Stanford.
 I am only semi-actively working on philosophy, but drafts are available upon request.

 **On gender avowals, metaphysics of gender, and language**